-Udemy and Coursera – Which is best for you?
+Coursera vs Udemy – Which is best for you?

-When we are looking at both platforms, there truly is no “winner” in terms of one program being better than the other.
+When we are looking at both platforms and compare Udemy vs Coursera, there truly is no “winner” in terms of one program being better than the other.
 It depends on what the learner prefers and what they are trying to accomplish.

 For someone willing to make a more significant time commitment, who is looking for a professional program with a clear learning path, or is seeking a professional accreditation, Coursera is the clear winner.

-In comparing learning styles, for individuals who prefer or need structure and weekly goals to stay focused and engaged, or for those who prefer a more academic approach, Coursera would probably work best.
+In comparing Udemy vs Coursera learning styles, for individuals who prefer or need structure and weekly goals to stay focused and engaged, or for those who prefer a more academic approach, Coursera would probably work best.

-When comparing the two programs, they both have strengths and weaknesses.
+When looking at Udemy vs Coursera, they both have strengths and weaknesses.
 None of which are expressly good or bad.
-The purpose of each learning platform is to meet different goals.
+The purpose of each platform is to meet different goals.
 What may be relevant to one program may not be as large a concern to the other.
 Thus, deciding which program is best truly depends on the student’s individual goals.

 Users like the flexibility to study at any time.
 Once you purchased a class from Udemy, it includes lifetime access.
 There are no specific dates or time commitments.
 Learners are genuinely working at their own pace in the most real sense.
 If you can not complete the lesson as planned, you will have the ability to finish the course later.

 Udemy has a huge class library.
-If someone wants to learn about a specific topic, most likely, Udemy will have a class on it.
+For students, who are looking to learn about a specific topic, most likely, Udemy will have a class on it.
 With over 150,000 classes to pick up a new skill.

 Udemy lacks accreditation.
 While many of the classes may teach everything a student would need to get the formal certification, Udemy does not provide accreditation.
 For many courses, this is not a concern.
 But in some areas and some professions, accreditation is vital.

 The quality varies by course.
 The idea behind Udemy was to have a massive library of classes to choose from.
-With over 150,000 courses and 57,000 instructors, which are not all qualified for the job, there will be some classes that are not high quality.
+Although Udemy offers a wide range of courses, not all courses are of high quality.
+The courses were designed by 57,000 instructors, which are not all qualified for the job as anyone can create a course.
+Therefore there will be some classes that are not high quality.
 It is essential to read specific reviews when deciding on a course.

 The courses are very academic and heavily curated for individuals wanting an actual educational experience with top-rate professors.
 Students learn in an environment that has a degree of structure.
 They find weekly assignments, as well as exams and assessments.

 Students will receive professional accreditations—ideal for learners who want or need specific certifications.
-Coursera has a lot to offer.
+Coursera offers a lot.
 With their Specialization programs, students can gain valuable certification in much less time than with a traditional degree program.

 Coursera certainly offers free classes; however, their Specialization programs have a monthly payment requirement (typically $30-$60).
-The individual courses, whether required for a degree or stand-alone, also require a financial commitment (usually $30-$100 each).
+The individual courses, whether required for a degree or stand-alone, also require a financial commitment (usually $30-$100 per course).

-In reviewing Udemy and Coursera, both programs have been very successful, as shown by the high approval rates each has from their respective students.
-While they are each learning platform designed for adult students looking to learn something new, that is really where their similarity ends, as each company has a specific niche within the marketplace.
+In reviewing Udemy vs Coursera, both programs have been very successful, as shown by the high approval rates each has from their respective students.
+Coursera and Udemy are both designed for adult students looking to learn something new, but that is really where their similarity ends.
+Udemy and Coursera courses have each a specific niche within the marketplace.

-When deciding which option is the best between Udemy and Coursera, it depends on the student’s learning style, time and monetary commitment, and their ultimate goal.
-Each learning platform has its place in the adult education industry.
+When deciding which option is the best between Udemy vs Coursera, it depends on the student’s learning style, time and monetary commitment, and their ultimate goal.
+Udemy and Coursera courses have their own place in the adult education industry.